jdmcgrath/AoC-2023/README.md

 ## Running the Circus 🎪

-Check each day's folder for a "How to Run" guide.
+Check each day's folder for the main.go, and give it a run!
 It's pretty straightforward, but if it catches fire, you didn't see anything.

 ## Chime In 📣

 Since we're all in this together, feel free to drop your thoughts, laugh at my bugs, or share your wizardry.
-Just no spoilers for the upcoming puzzles, or the Elves will get you.
+Just no spoilers for puzzles I haven't gotten around to yet, or the Elves will get you.

 ## Stay Connected 🤙

 You know where to find me.
-For any non-Advent of Code related shenanigans, catch me at the usual spot (probably near the coffee machine).
+For any non-Advent of Code related shenanigans, catch me at the usual spot (scratching my head at my desk about another insurance shenanigan).

 ## The Boring Stuff 📜